Milk Milk Lemonade

 Land acknowledgement

 The artists of Mallowmarsh Productions wish to recognize that the land on which we work, gather, and perform is the traditional territory of many nations, including the Mississaugas of the Credit First Nation, the Anishinaabeg, the Haudenosaunee, and the Wendat Peoples, and is covered by Treaty 13.
-We wish to recognize the traditional caretakers and storytellers of this land, as well as the many First Nations, Métis, and Inuit Peoples who continue to make it their home.
+We wish to recognize the traditional caretakers and storytellers of this land, and the many First Nations, Métis, and Inuit Peoples who continue to make it their home.
 We are privileged to be able to gather and share stories here.

 In recognition of the ongoing effects of colonization, Mallowmarsh will be donating 10% of the profits from this production to Wigwamen Incorporated, Ontario's oldest and largest urban Aboriginal housing provider.